My 1918 Paige "Larchmont"

 1918 Paige Model 6-55 Larchmont four-passenger touring car

-This auto is a 1918 Paige Model 6-55 Larchmont four-passenger sport roadster, built by the Paige-Detroit Motor Car Company.
+This auto is a 1918 Paige Model 6-55 Larchmont four-passenger touring car, built by the Paige-Detroit Motor Car Company.
 It has a 300 cubic inch, six cylinder Continental engine (#10D76920, dated 4-11-18).
 The low compression engine produces about 30 horsepower.
 It cruises at about 30 mph.
 The builder's plate on the frame shows chassis 76986 and motor 76920.
 It's a heavy car that is stopped by mechanical brakes on the rear wheels.
 For competition purposes it's in Antique Automobile Club of America Class 16 (gas vehicles, more than 4 cylinders, 1913-1919).

 It's an attractive car, but the finish is not accurate.
 The body should be dark blue, and the chassis should be black, instead of yellow and green.
 The upholstery should be green-blue leather, not brown Naugahyde.
 The top frame came from a different car and is not the right shape.
 The radiator shell should be painted blue or black to match the body or chassis.
 The brass trim should be painted or nickel-plated.

 Paige has always been known for its styling, and that is true of this Larchmont:

 - The rear of the body slants forward to give it a unique profile.

 - There is a shallow cowl behind the front seat that houses mahogany compartments and a push-button light.

 - During this period the Paige had a distinctive v-shaped radiator.

 - In 1918 the body followed what were called "military lines," meaning a hood that is high and a body that is low, which was a departure from designs of previous years.
 There is a lot of empty space under that high hood!

 - Its slanting, one-piece windshield was also considered noteworthy.